honeybadgerbun/html-css-js-portofolio/TRAFFIC_ANALYTICS_SETUP.md

 ---

-**Note:** The serverless functions are now simplified and don't require external databases for basic testing.
+**Note:** The serverless functions are now simplified and don't require external databases.
+They provide sample data that mimics real traffic patterns.